LightingTT/PicturesRecycler/README.md

 # PicturesRecycler

-Purpose of this project was to do an app that displays images from https://picsum.photos/ in recyclerView.
+Purpose of this project is to do an app that displays images from https://picsum.photos/ in recyclerView.
 What is done:
 - Make a RecyclerView with Gridview,
 - Create adapter and use Glide for displaying images,
 - Use Retrofit for communication with API,